-- You’ll need a suitable CPAP machine.
 Essentially one that has been designed for travel.
 They are generally designed to be smaller, easier to set up, lighter and a breeze to transport around.
 We have a guide on the best travel CPAP machines, which is well worth a read at this point.
 And if you’re thinking you may have to sacrifice the level of treatment you receive whilst you are on your travels, think again.
 Users and critics alike have been stunned by how these little things pack a real punch.
 It’s worth noting here that you may be able to purchase your extra ‘travel’ CPAP machine on your insurance if your insurance company doesn’t cover your existing CPAP machine.
 If they are already covering a CPAP machine on the policy, then you may have to take the hit of the cost of paying for your travel CPAP machine.
 It is still worth noting that you can still go camping with one of top quality CPAP machines, such as the ones we have on our list of Top 6 Best CPAP Machines article, even though it is not optimized for travel.
 It will just be a little more cumbersome to do so.

-- You’re also going to need a CPAP travel mask.
 You’re going to find that these are that bit lighter, more flexible, easier to pack and generally that bit more travel friendly.
 Take a look and our top picks here!

-- Choosing the right power supply.
 There will be more on this topic very shortly in this article, but it’s something you must have a think about.
 Is there power at the campsite?
 How long does my CPAP machine hold its charge?
 How can I recharge my machine if there isn’t power at the campsite?
 Don’t just assume you’ll be ok!

 CPAP camping – getting power!

-You?ve got a few options here!
+You’ve got a few options here!
 But first, a WARNING; be sure to check what volts alternative power supplies are pumping out.
 Have the appropriate adaptor if needed for your CPAP machine.

-- Find a campsite with power.
 Ring ahead, explain your situation.
 They’ll want to help you out!
 You may need to take a few extension cables, but unless you are planning on spending a few days in the absolute wilderness, ‘normal’ camping should provide you with some access to power.

-- Power generator.
 You can buy mini-power generators to take with you.
 They are not as expensive as you might think, plus they can be charged in a car or by solar power if you buy a particularly clever one!

-- CPAP battery backups.
 We’ve talked at length about these elsewhere because they can be very useful in many scenarios, not just camping.
 They provide you with a reliable and consistent power for your CPAP machine and, depending on your settings, can give you up to 3 nights of CPAP treatment.
 NB – using your humidifier really drinks your battery, but you’ll be fine to not use that for few nights of treatment in order to save battery.
 You’ll find compatible battery backups for the majority of main makes and models, such as ResMed and Respironics.
 Although it is worth checking if the battery backup is compatible with the ‘standard’ or ‘travel’ version of the model in question.
 Check out our guide on CPAP Batter Backups here!

-- The car battery.
 Bit of a last resort this one, and only do it if you know what you’re doing!
 Those CPAP machines ain’t cheap!
 There are some instructional videos online to give you an idea of what you’re doing.
 But it is possible to connect your CPAP machine to a 12-volt car battery, similar to how you would a generator with the appropriate adaptor.
 Make sure you don’t drain your car battery in the process though!
 That could be easily done so either charge your CPAP in bursts and once unplugged, give the engine of the car a go at recharging.
 Or make sure you’ve got some decent footwear for when you are jump-starting your car at the end of your camping trip (sure there will be a few instructional videos for doing that too!)